ropensci/roweb3/content/blog/2026-08-28-news-august-2026/index.md

 ### Champions Program update

-Our Champions are making great progress! 🌟
-They’ve now completed the training on good open source software development practices, package development, and peer review, and are moving on to explore community building and communications.
+Our Champions are making great progress! 🌟 They've now completed the training on good open source software development practices, package development, and peer review, and are moving on to explore community building and communications.
 Meanwhile, mentoring is underway, with monthly meetings helping Champions move their projects forward.
-We’re already starting to see some exciting results: first versions of packages are taking shape, and some Champions will soon be sharing their work at LatinR!
+We're already starting to see some exciting results: first versions of packages are taking shape, and some Champions will soon be sharing their work at LatinR!
 Stay tuned for more updates as their projects continue to grow! 🚀

 ### R-Universe updates